ChrisTorresNYU/tag-security-11/assessments/projects/antrea/self-assessment.md

 that distinguishes your project to quickly orient readers who may be assessing multiple projects.

+Antrea is a Kubernetes network plugin that uses Open vSwitch to extend the capabilities and observability of a Kubernetes cluster's network.

 ### Background

 Provide information for reviewers who may not be familiar with your project's